Vice-President

 With a shared heritage of beautiful and sacred surroundings, this pan-Pacific effort supports community-driven economic development for regenerative impact experiences that embrace the culture and desires of people and place.
-There will be a particular emphasis on support for the Hawaiian Island of Maui which has sustained devastating loss due to recent wildfires, and Cordova, Alaska, with Regenerative Tourism and Blue Economy strategies that will continue to sustain recovery since the Exxon-Valdez oil spill and other complications to local industries.
+There will be a particular emphasis on support for the Hawaiian Island of Maui which has sustained devastating loss due to recent wildfires, and Cordova, Alaska, with Regenerative and Blue Economy strategies that will continue to sustain recovery since the Exxon-Valdez oil spill and other complications to local industries.

 Important Dates:

-Concurrently in 2021, Cordova and the Cordova Chamber of Commerce adopted a Regenerative Tourism destination strategy and vision as a means to add healthy economic opportunity that supports existing industries while strengthening ecological and cultural assets and initiatives.
+Concurrently in 2021, Cordova and the Cordova Chamber of Commerce adopted a Regenerative destination strategy and vision as a means to add healthy economic opportunity that supports existing industries while strengthening ecological and cultural assets and initiatives.

-Also known as Community-Based Tourism, Regenerative Tourism centers around the idea that there is an opportunity for visitors to improve a destination.
+Also known as Community-Based development, Regenerative destination development centers around the idea that there is an opportunity for visitors to improve a destination.
 Rooted in Indigenous values of stewardship; it addresses impacts holistically, from destination and community perspectives as well as environmental.
 This approach seeks to address community needs by working together with and building up the local cultures and ecosystem as well as the current industries and businesses through visitor opportunities that promote cultural revitalization, environmental restoration, and hyper-local spending, as well as growing regenerative industries.

 that provide engaging opportunities to support the local culture and economy